 Becoming more energy efficient is good for the environment and great for saving money.
-This guide to making your home more energy efficient involves some large projects that will need planning and initial investment.
-Do just one of these though, and you’ll see your bills drop.
+This guide to making your home more energy efficient involves some large projects that will need planning and initial investment, but if you're committed to doing your part for the Earth, then you'll want to look at completing at least a couple of these tasks.
+You'll also see your bills drop, which is always a plus!

 New appliances are generally more efficient and upgrading (your boiler especially) will help reduce costs at home.
 Appliances now come with an energy label that clearly states its efficiency (A+++ being the best) as well as the wattage required to run the appliance and other information.
 Running costs aren’t purely dependent on efficiency however: a more efficient but bigger fridge for example will cost more to run that smaller, less efficient fridge.
 Don’t buy a massive fridge just because you like the look of it, buy the size you need.
 A full freezer uses less electricity than an empty one, and low energy televisions, lightbulbs, kettles and smart meters will all help reduce your costs.
 Make sure you dispose of your old appliances responsibly, in store or at a recycling point.